oconnor663/jacko.io/posts/async_one.md

 }
 ```

+Note that `join` here means "wait for this thread to finish".
+Threads start
+running in the background as soon as we call `spawn`, so all of them are making
+progress while we wait on the first one, and the rest of the calls to `join`
+return quickly.

-We can bump that up to [a hundred threads][hundred_threads], and it works just
+We can bump this example up to [a hundred threads][hundred_threads], and it
-fine.
+works just fine.
 But if we try to run [a thousand
 threads][thousand_threads],[^thread_limit] it doesn't work anymore:

 [hundred_threads]: playground://async_playground/threads_100.rs